 Rhinophyma is a particularly serious late stage complication of rosacea, that results in thickening of the nose skin and enlargement of the nose.

-The first step is simply contacting us for your initial consultation, where we will assess and discuss with you a diagnosis and what is a realistic and achievable outcome from treatment.
+The first step is simply contacting us for your initial consultation.
+One of our doctors will assess your skin and discuss with you a diagnosis and what is a realistic and achievable outcome from our products and treatments.